Concepts

 A section belongs to a theme and a category.

-When an content editor adds a section within a page, Maglev creates an unique instance of the section based on its definition.
-This instance will store the content (text / image / links / ...etc) written by the content editor.
+When a content editor adds a section to a page, Maglev creates a unique instance of that section from its definition.
+The instance stores the content (text, images, links, and so on) the editor enters.

-The section definition tells to the Editor UI how to build the content form.
+The section definition tells the editor how to build the content form.

-When you genarate a new section through a Rails generator, you end up with the following folder structure.
+When you generate a new section with the Rails generator, you get a folder structure like this:

 Rails app root